The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

 \subsubsection{Strong cooling regime}

-To answer the second question, i.e., why neither $u'$ nor the cooling are strongly affected by viscosity for $\rm Da>1$, we need to study in detail the strong cooling regime.
-Viscosity is expected to reduce turbulence, although in the strong cooling regime the $Q - u'$ relation follows the analytical expectations from turbulent theory.
-So if viscosity is expected to suppress turbulence, why is $u'$ similar in all cases regardless of the amount of viscosity?
+To answer the second question, namely, why neither $u'$, nor the cooling are strongly affected by viscosity for $\rm Da>1$, we need to study the strong cooling regime in detail.
+Viscosity is expected to reduce turbulence, although in the strong cooling regime, the $Q - u'$ relation follows the analytical expectations from turbulent theory.
+Thus, if viscosity is indeed expected to suppress turbulence, we must consider why $u'$ is similar in all cases regardless of the amount of viscosity.

-In the strong cooling regime, cooling acts much faster than turbulent mixing, cooling quickly all the intermediate gas and producing that the front where cooling occurs is $\sim 1$ cell thick.
+In the strong cooling regime, cooling acts much faster than turbulent mixing and ends up quickly cooling all the intermediate gas and producing a front where cooling occurs that is $\sim 1$ cell thick.
 As a consequence, cooling tends to keep the temperature profile sharp and, if the system is in pressure equilibrium, also the momentum and shear velocity profiles.
 This is the opposite effect to viscosity, which tends to smooth out the shear velocity gradient.
-This produces that, in the strong cooling regime, cooling dominates over viscosity, keeping the shear velocity profile sharp and, as a consequence, being able to induce turbulence in a similar way as the non-viscous case and reducing the effect of viscosity (see Fig.~\ref{fig:vx_profile} in appendix \ref{app:vel_prof}).
+This produces that, in the strong cooling regime, cooling dominates over viscosity, keeping the shear velocity profile sharp and, as a consequence, being able to induce turbulence in a similar way as the nonviscous case and reducing the effect of viscosity (see Fig.~\ref{fig:vx_profile}).

-Keeping the shear profile sharp leads to continuous Kelvin-Helmholtz instabilities forming, and hence to turbulence, as we can see in the top panel of Fig.~\ref{fig:d_shear}, where we show the dependence of turbulence with the scale $d$ at which the shear velocity profile is smoothed after $t = 1.25\tau_{\rm KH}$ (see appendix \ref{app:d_shear} for details).
-For \textit{No visc} and $0.05\eta_{\rm Crit}$, $d$ is always small, producing larger values of $u'$ (i.e. turbulence).
+Keeping the shear profile sharp leads to continuous KHIs forming, and hence to turbulence, as we can see in the top panel of Fig.~\ref{fig:d_shear}, where we show the dependence of turbulence on the scale $d$ at which the shear velocity profile is smoothed after $t = 1.25\tau_{\rm KH}$ (see Appendix \ref{app:d_shear} for details).
+For "No visc" and $0.05\eta_{\rm Crit}$, $d$ is always small, producing larger values of $u'$ (i.e., turbulence).
 For the cases of $0.1\eta_{\rm Crit}$ and $0.5\eta_{\rm Crit}$, the weak cooling regime results show the effect of viscosity in smoothing out the gradient (large values of $d$), leading to a low $u'$.
 However, in the strong cooling regime the shear velocity gradient becomes sharp (low values of $d$), inducing turbulence.
 In summary, while cooling does not (strongly) affect the turbulence directly, it sharpens the density gradient required to seed KHI, and hence combats the smoothing effect of viscosity.